jeanwsr/mokit-doc-mdbook/src/chap4-1.md

 4. If pure Cartesian functions of basis set are used in the provided .fch(k) file, you need to write keyword `cart`.
 The default is pure spherical harmonic functions.
 And you do not need to write any keyword about this if you provide a .fch(k) file in which pure spherical harmonic functions are used.

 5. Use a comma to separate different keywords.
-Do not use other symbols (like spacing).
+Do not use other symbols like spacing or dot.